tomjoht/learnapidoc/_docs/resources/pubapis_api_blueprint.md

 ## What is API Blueprint

 The API Blueprint spec is written in a Markdown-flavored syntax.
-It's not normal Markdown, but it has a lot of the same, familiar Markdown syntax.
-However, the blueprint is clearly a very specific schema that is either valid or not valid based on the element names, order, spacing, and other details.
-In this way, it's not nearly as flexible or forgiving as pure Markdown.
+It's not regular Markdown, but it has a lot of the same, familiar Markdown syntax.
+However, the blueprint is a particular schema that is either valid or not valid based on the element names, order, spacing, and other details.
+In this way, it's not nearly as flexible or forgiving as Markdown.
 But it may be preferable to YAML.

 {% include random_ad.html %}